vishal606/Heart-Disease-Data-Analysis/README.md

 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.

 # Content :
-age
+1. age
-sex
+2. sex
-chest pain type (4 values)
+3. chest pain type (4 values)
-resting blood pressure
+4. resting blood pressure
-serum cholestoral in mg/dl
+5. serum cholesterol in mg/dl
-fasting blood sugar > 120 mg/dl
+6. fasting blood sugar > 120 mg/dl
+7. resting electrocardiographic results (values 0,1,2)
+8. maximum heart rate achieved
+9. exercise-induced angina
-resting electrocardiographic results (values 0,1,2) maximum heart rate achieved exercise induced angina oldpeak = ST depression induced by exercise relative to rest the slope of the peak exercise ST segment number of major vessels (0-3) colored by flourosopy
+10. oldpeak = ST depression induced by exercise relative to rest
+11. the slope of the peak exercise ST segment
+12. number of major vessels (0-3) colored by fluoroscopy
-thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
+13. thal: 0 = normal; 1 = fixed defect; 2 = reversible defect
 The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.